maxint-rd/TM16xx/README.md

 - Support for the TM1638 and TM1640, including common anode TM1638 module;
 - Helper methods for displaying numbers in decimal, hexadecimal and binary;
 - Support for multiple chained TM1638 and for TM1638 in inverted position;
-- Support for dimming the display and LEDs and for for writing text;
+- Support for dimming the display and LEDs and for writing text;
 - Reading simultaneous button presses on TM1638;

 ## Features & limitations